luluzhou1/alinush.github.io/_includes/refs.md

 [^CDI05]: **Share Conversion, Pseudorandom Secret-Sharing and Applications to Secure Computation**, by Cramer, Ronald and Damgård, Ivan and Ishai, Yuval, *in Theory of Cryptography*, 2005

+[^CDKplus21e]: **Encryption to the Future: A Paradigm for Sending Secret Messages to Future (Anonymous) Committees**, by Matteo Campanelli and Bernardo David and Hamidreza Khoshakhlagh and Anders Konring and Jesper Buus Nielsen, *in Cryptology {ePrint} Archive, Paper 2021/1423*, 2021, [[URL]](https://eprint.iacr.org/2021/1423)

 [^CDLplus20e]: **Short Threshold Dynamic Group Signatures**, by Jan Camenisch and Manu Drijvers and Anja Lehmann and Gregory Neven and Patrick Towa, *in Cryptology ePrint Archive, Report 2020/016*, 2020, [[URL]](https://eprint.iacr.org/2020/016)

+[^CDP11e]: **On the Amortized Complexity of Zero Knowledge Protocols for Multiplicative Relations**, by Ronald Cramer and Ivan Damgard and Valerio Pastro, *in Cryptology ePrint Archive, Paper 2011/301*, 2011, [[URL]](https://eprint.iacr.org/2011/301)

 [^CDSV21]: **Mt.
 Random: Multi-Tiered Randomness Beacons**, by Ignacio Cascudo and Bernardo David and Omer Shlomovits and Denis Varlakov, *in Cryptology ePrint Archive, Report 2021/1096*, 2021, [[URL]](https://ia.cr/2021/1096)